crcn/mesh.js/docs/brainstorm.md

 Crudlet is a common interface for data stores.
 It allows you to easily implement advanced features such as offline mode, rollbacks, realtime data, with just a few lines of code.

+Crudlet, is a common, streamable interface for data stores.
+It allows you to easily implement advanced